sgheydorn/chan/README.md

 #### Unbuffered

-Items are passed from sender to receiver without buffering.
+Channel that passes items from sender to receiver without buffering.
 `send` will block until there is a `recv` to pair with.
 `recv` will block until there is a `send` to pair with.